MPourjam/MSD-Documents/docs/source/View/organism_view.rst

 * **Genotype**:
 * **Genetic Modification**:

-and you can take this actions:
+and you can take these actions:

 * **Edit**:
 * **Delete**: